rails/rails/guides/source/active_record_migrations.md

 [`remove_column`]:
     https://api.rubyonrails.org/classes/ActiveRecord/ConnectionAdapters/SchemaStatements.html#method-i-remove_column

-### Model Generators
+### Other Generators that Create Migrations

 In addition to the `migration` generator, the `model`, `resource`, and `scaffold` generators will create migrations appropriate for adding a new model.
 This migration will already contain instructions for creating the relevant table.
 If you tell Rails what columns you want, then statements for adding these columns will also be created.
 For example, running: